-Mike Babyak's Triple Fret is an electric ensemble from Durham, North Carolina featuring Mike Babyak on lap steel and electric guitars, along with a rotating lineup of great instrumentalists, including E. Scott Warren on bass and Mike Rosado on percussion.
+Mike Babyak's Triple Fret is an electric ensemble from The Triangle region in North Carolina, featuring Mike Babyak on lap steel and electric guitars, along with a rotating lineup of great instrumentalists, including E. Scott Warren on bass and Mike Rosado on percussion.
 Also look for special guests like Scott Sawyer, Will McFarlane, Steve Kimock, Danny Gotham, Leo Kishore, or Hank Smith.

 Triple Fret's repertoire includes original material that stretches over a wide range of genres, including Afropop, Latin, jazz, blues, and rock.
 We also cover the occasional more familiar rock material, including pieces by Zappa, Hendrix, The Allman Brothers, and many more.
 Lap steel guitar is a central feature of the act, and live performances emphasize improvisation.